+In 1914 von Dirksen joined the German Army and fought in the First World War where he won the Iron Cross (Second Class).
 After the war Dirksen joined the diplomatic service and served in Kiev (1918-19), Warsaw (1920-21), before becoming Consul-General in Danzig (1923-25).
-He was made head of the East European Division of the Foreign Office (1925-28) before becoming Germany's ambassador in Moscow (1928-33) and Tokyo (1933-38) before replacing Joachim von Ribbentrop as ambassador in London (1938-39).
+He was made head of the East European Division of the Foreign Office (1925-28) before becoming Germany's ambassador in Moscow in 1928.
+(2)

 On his return to England he (Lord Halifax) had done his best to prevent excesses in the Press; he had had discussions with two well-known cartoonists, one of them the notorious Low, and with a number of eminent representatives of the Press, and had tried to bring influence to bear on them.